EC601TeamProject06/Multi-Speaker-Identification/README.md

 * A device that can record voices.

-## Translate user stories to a modular design

 ## Who is your user?

 * There are various kind of user for this multi-speaker identification system.
 It can be an essitial part of AI speak identification module such as Siri.
 I can also be used to speech to text(STT), such as Zoom  and Youtube.

-## What are the basic user stories?
+## Technologies to evaluate and reason for choosing them

+## Setup of development environment